pbnj/awesome-podcasts/README.md

 - [Building Programmers](https://building.fireside.fm/) - Interviews with software developers about their careers, their current responsibilities, and how they became programmers.
 - [Changelog](https://changelog.com/podcast) - A weekly podcast that shines a spotlight on the technology and people of open source.
 It's about the code, the people, and the community.
+- [Code & Cast][code-cast] - A few devs talking with cool people who have a common interest in web and software development and having fun.
 - [Coder Radio](http://www.jupiterbroadcasting.com/show/coderradio/) - A weekly talk show taking a pragmatic look at the art and business of Software Development and related technologies.
 - [Coding Blocks](https://www.codingblocks.net/) - Coding Blocks is the podcast and website for learning how to become a better software developer.
+- [Complete Developer][complete-developer] - A podcast by coders for coders about all aspects of life as a developer.
 - [Developer Tea](https://spec.fm/podcasts/developer-tea) - A podcast for developers designed to fit inside your tea break.
-- [Developer on Fire](http://developeronfire.com/) - Stories from inspiring people in and around software
+- [Developer on Fire](http://developeronfire.com/) - Stories from inspiring people in and around software.
+- [Developing Up][developing-up] - A podcast focused on the non-technical side of being a developer.
 - [devRant Podcast](https://soundcloud.com/devrantapp) - A weekly podcast interviewing prominent software developers, followed by a discussion with several devRant community members, and wrapped by with some devRant news and updates.
 - [Founders Talk](https://changelog.com/founderstalk) - An interview podcast, featuring in-depth, one on one, conversations with Founders.
 - [Freelancer's Show](https://devchat.tv/freelancers) - The Freelancers' Show discusses the challenges that freelancers face.
 The panel includes technology freelancers and entrepreneurs with many years of experience.
 - [Full Stack Radio](http://www.fullstackradio.com/) - A podcast for developers interested in building great software products.
+- [Functional Geekery][functional-geekery] - A podcast on Functional Programming, covering topics across multiple languages.
 - [Hanselminutes](http://hanselminutes.com/) - A weekly talkshow on tech.
 - [Herding Code](http://herdingcode.com/) - Herding Code is a weekly podcast that explores different technology-related topics.
 - [Request For Commits](https://changelog.com/rfc) - Exploring different perspectives in open source sustainability.
 It's about the human side of code.